-Option A: Home Buyer Loan + Option B: Home Buyer Loan Option C: SystemVisionTM Option D: IDA Matching Funds Borrower SystemVisionTM with or without only Only Assistance with or without Benefits & Green Green Requirements: Certification Certification Other Financing Info: May be used with MCC May be used with MCC May be used with MCC May be used with MCC Recapture Upon default or sale.
-NOTE: If home is inherited by an income-eligible heir, Agency may roll over loan or issue a new loan.
+~ Effective 1-1-2025 - SystemVisionTM Only Assistance is no longer available Borrower Benefits & Requirements: Option A: Home Buyer Loan + SystemVisionTM with or without Green Certification Option B : Home Buyer Loan only Option C: IDA Matching Funds Other Financing Info: May be used with MCC (depending on availability) May be used with MCC (depending on availability) May be used with MCC (depending on availability) Recapture Upon default or sale.
+NOTE: If home is inherited by an income- eligible heir, Agency may roll over loan or issue a new loan.
 Upon default or sale.
-NOTE: If home is inherited by an income-eligible heir, Agency may roll over loan or issue a new loan Upon default or sale within the first 5 years, Buyer pays remaining principal balance to Agency n/a HOME Affordability Period 5-15 years depending on amount of CPLP assistance 5-15 years depending on amount of CPLP assistance 5 years n/a Occupancy Requirements Borrower's principal residence during affordability period (considered default if not) Borrower's principal residence during affordability period (considered default if not) Borrower's principal residence during affordability period (considered default if not) Principal Residency at closing Home Buyer Education & Counseling Requirement Complete HUD approved Home Buyer class and In-person prepurchase counseling.
-Complete HUD approved Home Buyer class and In-person prepurchase counseling Complete HUD approved Home Buyer class and In-person prepurchase counseling Min.
-21.0 hrs. of financial and home buyer education Maximum Borrower Ratios 32% Front End 45% Back End 32% Front End 45% Back End 32% Front End 45% Back End Use 1st Mortgage guidelines Minimum Credit Score 640 / 660 for new manufactured homes 640 / 660 for new manufactured homes 640 / 660 for new manufactured homes Use 1st Mortgage guidelines Asset Limits (Requirements) If > \$5K, must include interest earned in total HH Income If > \$5K, must include interest earned in total HH Income If > \$5K, must include interest earned in total HH Income n/a
+NOTE: If home is inherited by an income- eligible heir, Agency may roll over loan or issue a new loan n/a HOME Affordability Period 5-15 years depending on amount of CPLP assistance 5-15 years depending on amount of CPLP assistance n/a Occupancy Requirements Borrower's principal residence during affordability period (considered default if not) Borrower's principal residence during affordability period (considered default if not) Principal Residency at closing Home Buyer Education & Counseling Requirement Complete HUD approved Home Buyer class and In-person pre-purchase counseling.
+Complete HUD approved Home Buyer class and In-person pre- purchase counseling Min.
+21.0 hrs. of financial and home buyer education Maximum Borrower Ratios 32% Front End 45% Back End 32% Front End 45% Back End Use 1st Mortgage guidelines Minimum Credit Score 640 / 660 for new manufactured homes 640 / 660 for new manufactured homes Use 1st Mortgage guidelines Asset Limits (Requirements) If > \$5K, must include interest earned in total HH Income If > \$5K, must include interest earned in total HH Income n/a

-CPLP Assistance Options Member Fees: Option A: Home Buyer Loan + SystemVisionTM with or without Green Building Option B: Home Buyer Loan only Option C: SystemVisionTM Only Assistance with or without Green Building Option D: IDA Matching Funds Home Buyer Prep fee \$2,000 \$2,000 n/a n/a SystemVisionTM New Homes certification fee \$4,000 (slab) to \$5,000 (crawl) n/a \$4,000 (slab) to \$5,000 (crawl) n/a SystemVisionTM Existing Homes certification fee \$5,000 or \$6,000 if new HVAC installed n/a \$5,000 or \$6,000 if new HVAC installed n/a Green Building certification fee \$1,000 n/a \$1,000 n/a Total Member Benefits: Up to \$9,000.00 \$2,000.00 Up to \$7,000.00 n/a
+CPLP Assistance Options

+~ Effective 1-1-2025 - Member Fees: - SystemVisionTM Only Assistance i Option A : Home Buyer Loan + SystemVisionTM with or without Green Building is no longer available Option B : Home Buyer Loan only Option C: IDA Matching Funds Home Buyer Prep fee \$2,000 \$2,000 n/a SystemVisionTM New Homes certification fee \$4,000 (slab) to \$5,000 (crawl) n/a n/a SystemVisionTM Existing Homes certification fee \$5,000 or \$6,000 if new HVAC installed n/a n/a Green Building certification fee \$1,000 n/a n/a Total Member Benefits: Up to \$9,000.00 \$2,000.00 n/a